directive0/TR-108/README.md

 #
 This repository hosts a set of design documents for the TR-108 Picorder.
 A Picorder is a Raspberry Pi based handheld device that records and displays sensor data for immediate analysis.
-The TR-109 is designed to use a Raspberry Pi Zero W, a set of custom designed PCBs, and a 3D printed enclosure to achieve this goal.
-This project, along with [PicorderOS](https://squaredwave.com/wiki/index.php?title=PicorderOS) attempts to be a single self contained solution for anyone wishing to produce their own Picorder.
+The TR-108 is designed to use a Raspberry Pi Zero W, a set of custom designed PCBs, and a 3D printed enclosure to achieve this goal.
+This project, along with [PicorderOS](https://squaredwave.com/wiki/index.php?title=PicorderOS) attempts to be a single self contained solution for anyone wishing to build their own Picorder.

 ## What is included: